LoFT: Low-Rank Adaptation That Behaves Like Full Fine-Tuning¶

 | LLaMA2-7B | DoRA | - | 82.92 | 79.22 | 88.90 | - | - | - | - | 79.71 |

-Image Classification (ViT-Base): - Evaluated on medical imaging datasets and highly imbalanced datasets such as DomainNet. - LoFT matches or exceeds full fine-tuning performance on most datasets.
+Image Classification (ViT-Base): - Evaluated on medical imaging and DomainNet (highly imbalanced datasets). - LoFT matches or exceeds full fine-tuning performance across multiple datasets.

 Ablation Study¶